Introduction

 Vomiting.

-Hyperkalemia is diagnosed accidentally in routine blood tests since it does not exhibit any symptoms during the initial phases.
+Hyperkalemia is often accidentally diagnosed in routine blood tests since it exhibits no symptoms during the initial phases.
 Medical history, diet, and medications play an essential role in diagnosis.
-Therefore it is necessary to inform the doctor about everything, even the over-the-counter drugs, herbal medicines, or any other supplements.
-Any changes or abnormalities in the heart rhythm can be diagnosed with the help of an electrocardiogram.
+Therefore, it is necessary to inform the doctor about everything, even over-the-counter drugs, herbal medicines, or other supplements.
+An electrocardiogram can help diagnose any changes or abnormalities in the heart rhythm.

 T waves attain the peak.